trueos/pcbsd/src-qt5/docs/controlpanel.rst

   If the desktop does not provide a default file manager, Mount Tray will provide an "open with" dialogue so that you can select the utility to use to browse the contents of the USB device.

-* **View Disk Usage:** in the example shown in Figure 8.12b, a UFS-formatted USB device is mounted at :file:`/Media/STECH-1d`.
+* **View Disk Usage:** in the example shown in :numref:`Figure %s: View Disk Usage Using Mount Tray <mount2>`, a UFS-formatted USB device is mounted at :file:`/Media/STECH-1d`.
 The amount of disk space used by the system hard drive and the USB drive is shown in both GB and as a percentage of available disk space.
 The Mount Tray will turn yellow if disk space is over 70% and red if disk space is over 90%.
-If the internal disk drives are partitioned with any other filesystems, these will also appear in
+If the internal disk drives are partitioned with any other filesystems, these will also appear in Mount Tray.
-  Mount Tray.

 * **Rescan Devices:** click this option if an entry for the USB device does not automatically appear.